• Skip to main content

 Start by making the chicken stock (tavuk suyu).
 Boil the chicken drumsticks (or any chicken part you’re using) in water until tender.
 Transfer the cooked chicken to a plate, then strain the broth to use for cooking the rice.
 Shred the chicken and set it aside.

-Next, cook the rice pilav.
+Next, cook the rice pilaf.
 Sauté rinsed rice in olive oil, then stir in butter, salt, and chickpeas.
 Pour in the chicken stock, cover, and let it cook until all the liquid is absorbed.

 Once the rice is ready, fluff it gently and top with the shredded chicken.
 Season with salt and pepper, cover again, and let it rest for 15 minutes before serving.

-Our Tips for Fluffy, Non-Sticky Turkish Rice
+Our Tips for Fluffy, Non-Sticky Rice Pilaf

-To get perfectly fluffy rice where the grains don’t stick to each other, the key is rinsing!
+To get perfectly fluffy rice pilaf where the grains don’t stick to each other, the key is rinsing!
 We always rinse the rice in a fine sieve under warm water until the water runs clear.
 This removes the excess starch that causes the rice to clump together.

 It only takes a couple of minutes but makes a big difference in the texture of your pilav.